 ‘Mr. George laid in my Tomb till Madam George have an opportunity to build one’ and he ‘Was a Well-accomplish’d Merchant and appears to have been a good Christian, desirable usefull Man.’

-Within two years Boston Light was built.
+Within two years the lighthouse was built.
 The Boston News-Letter of Sept.
 17, 1716, reported the “Light House has been built; And on Fryday last the 14th Currant the Light was kindled.”

 The next victim of Boston Light was George Worthylake, the first lighthouse keeper.
 He also piloted boats in and out of the harbor.